-You’re probably familiar with the term ‘responsive web design’ by now.
-Or at least you’ve heard of it.
+By now, you are probably familiar with the term ‘responsive web design’ or you’ve heard of it at least.
 But do you know what it actually entails?
 Or that you could benefit greatly from making your website responsive?

 What Is Responsive Web Design?

 In short, responsive means mobile-friendly.
 With a responsive design, your website can be opened on any type of device whether it’s a desktop computer, tablet or smartphone.
 By using the screen width to define the device type and only displaying or hiding certain components, this flexible design method is able to offer the user the most appealing version for the device they’re browsing from.